 Pray that the Holy Spirit builds up our parish family as a loving Christian family of faith, remembering especially: the Pastoral Care Team, Men’s Club, and parishioners who reach out and care for each other.
 Pray that the Holy Spirit will move in people’s hearts to provide the finances to run the parish and for the Finance Committee.

 5th Sunday of the Month

-Pray that churches may work together for God’s purpose, remembering the Council of Current River Churches: Calvin Presbyterian Church, Current River United Church, Refreshing Waters Community Church, Epiphany Lutheran Church, and Our Lady of Loretto Roman Catholic Church; and the Anglican parishes in the Deanery of Thunder Bay-North Shore and the Deanery Council.
+Pray that churches may work together for God’s purpose, remembering the Council of Current River Churches: Calvin Presbyterian Church, Harmony United Church, Refreshing Waters Community Church, Epiphany Lutheran Church, and Our Lady of Loretto Roman Catholic Church; and the Anglican parishes in the Deanery of Thunder Bay-North Shore and the Deanery Council.